foundations-fall-2016/session5/readme.md

 }
 ```

-When using custom fonts, setting the font weight `font-weight: normal;` is often necessary.
-Here it is because header tags are bold by default and we do not have a bold version of the font available.
+Note - when using custom fonts like this `font-weight: normal;` is necessary because normally header tags like h1 are bold and we do not have a bold version of the font here.

 We cannot see the text because we have added padding.
 Use transform to tweak the positioning: